 Step 3: Share and give access to health and safety information.

-Sharing crucial health and safety information not only promotes trust, but also helps the workforce to make more informed decisions.
+Sharing crucial health and safety information not only promotes trust, but it also helps the workforce to make more informed decisions.
 Make sure that workers have all the information they need to fully understand and control health or safety hazards on the construction site.
 Depending on applicable regulatory standards, employers may be required to provide specific kinds of information—including safety data sheets, injury and illness data, inspection results, chemical safety recommendations, and emergency procedures.

 Step 4: Involve workers in all facets of the health and safety program.